-The BOSP Sanford Program in Kyoto combines an Autumn and/or Spring quarter of academic study in Kyoto with the option of a subsequent 10-week Summer internship, frequently located elsewhere in Japan.
+The BOSP Sanford Program in Kyoto combines an Autumn and/or Spring quarter of academic study in Kyoto with the option of a subsequent 10-week Summer internship (for Spring Quarter participants only), frequently located elsewhere in Japan.

 Outstanding host organizations for any field of interest